 Search strategy

-We conducted a systematic search of research literature published between 2006 and 2017 relating to paediatric obesity (3-5 years) in Australia.
+We conducted a systematic search of research literature published between 2006 and 2017 relating to paediatric obesity (children 3-5 years) in Australia.
 This search is current as of 30th of January 2017 and used the following international databases: PubMed, Embase, PsycINFO [via EBSCOhost], CINAHL, Web of Science, SCOPUS, Science Direct, PROQUEST, The Cochrane library database, and JSTOR.
 The reference lists from identified review articles and papers were also examined to identify potential papers for inclusion.
 Key words included ‘Australia AND BMI AND Obesity AND Overweight AND Pre-school’ and where possible date limit from 2006 – 2017 OR last 11 years.
 Search strategy in PsycINFO (AB: Australia*) AND (AB: BMI OR “Body Mass Index” OR BMIz-score OR Obesity OR Overweight OR Anthropometry OR prevalence) Limited by Age: Pre-school Age (2-5 yrs) AND Publication Year 2006 – 2017.
 Searches in other databases were based on these terms (see Table S1).

 Inclusion and exclusion criteria

 Studies were included if they were intervention studies, case control, observational studies, cross-sectional, longitudinal or national data analyses that report prevalence of overweight and obesity in a 3-5 year old cohort.
 The inclusion criteria specified that study participants needed to be aged between 3 and 5 years (<72 months) and recruited in Australia.
-Studies that included children outside of the specified age range where allowable, only if the prevalence of overweight and obesity for children within the 3-5year old age range was identifiable.
+Studies that included children outside of the specified age range where allowable, only if the prevalence of overweight and obesity for children within the 3-5-year old age range was identifiable.
 Studies were excluded if they were case studies, letters, commentaries, review articles, or conference abstracts with full text unavailable.
 Studies that examined sub-populations of Australians (e.g. ethnic minorities, children with specific health problems which are related to increased BMI, and studies specifically targeting groups with high BMI) were excluded.
 Intervention studies were included in the final pool only if baseline measurements of weight status were provided or able to be sourced.
 Further, if intervention and control groups differed in baseline weight status, only the control group was reported to limit bias in weight status categories.

 Adopting the PRISMA approach, after the initial search was conducted, two authors (E.S., C.L.P.) examined the title and abstracts of all records to determine if they met the inclusion criteria.
 Then, full-text versions of identified studies were reviewed for consistency with inclusion criteria (C.L.P.).
 Any concerns about inclusion or exclusion of articles were discussed with three members of the research team (K.J.T., S.L.S., S.S.S.).
 Full details of the number of articles identified and included at each stage are provided in Fig. S1.
 Where multiple studies reporting on the same study sample were found, the publication that identified overweight/obesity prevalence in the closest age (or age range) according to our criteria or the publication with the largest sample size was retained.
 As a result, out of the total of 39 studies identified as meeting the inclusion criteria, 19 studies were then excluded from the final analysis due to duplication of the study sample.
 The representative studies included in the final analysis are identified in Table 4.